sage-code/maj/README.md

 **Maj do not**

+1. Maj is not for encryption;
 1. Maj is not a secret language;
-1. Maj is not for encryption;
-1. Maj is not a historic language;
 1. Maj is not an academic language;

 **Punctuation:**

 1. A name of a single place or single person or pet can be written with CAPITAL LETTERS;
-1. A word that start with uppercase represent a person or animals or a robot or an AI device;
+1. A word that start with uppercase represent a person or animal or a robot or an AI device;
 1. A word for a thing that can not talk or move or do anything start with lowercase;
 1. A interrogative sentences can start with a specific preposition and end with a question mark;
-1. A imperative sentence end with exclamation mark, while a declarative sentence with dot ".";
+1. A imperative sentence end with exclamation mark, while a declarative sentence with ";"
 1. An enumeration of symbols or things is enclosed in squiggly brackets {a,b,c,44};
 1. An enumeration of numbers is enclosed in square brackets [1,24,3];
 1. You can use round parenthesis for math expressions and complex numbers;